 When you are dealing with materials like stainless steel that look identical, yet have crucial differences in composition, you have to be vigilant about checking and re-checking your inventory.
 In production, it’s easy for a stamp or document to go missing.
 A good example of this is when cutting a piece of metal, which has a stamp on it.
 When the end of the metal with the stamp is used, the unmarked piece is left on the shelves.
 Without any labels on it, it may end up in the wrong place and you’ll end up with inventory mix-up.

 Rather than wait for a problem to hit production, it’s good practice to check your inventory against material grade and composition as part of your stock control procedure.

 Our range of mobile and handheld analyzers make this kind of test quick and straightforward.
 By simply pointing the handheld device to the material and pressing the trigger, the composition appears on the display in seconds.
 Adding this test to part of a standard stock-take is simple.

 It’s great that you’ve started doing all this testing to give you reassurance of the metal alloys you’re receiving or producing.
 However, you need to ensure you’ve also got some records on file, should any issue arise in the future so you can easily provide proof of the verification testing you’re doing.

-For more information on which analyser is best for your facility, contact us or learn more about our range of analysers to help you deliver 100% to specification.
+For more information on which analyzer is best for your facility, contact us or learn more about our range of analyzers to help you deliver 100% to specification.